 The Act was enacted due to the demand of the Indian National Congress.

 The number of non-official members was increased both in central and provincial legislative councils.

-The non official members of Indian legislative councils were henceforth to be nominated by Bengal chamber of commerce and provincial legislative council.
+The non-official members of Indian legislative councils were henceforth to be nominated by the Bengal chamber of commerce and provincial legislative council.

 The universities, district board, municipalities, zamindars and chambers of commerce were empowered to recommend members to provincial councils.

 It also relaxed restrictions imposed by the Indian Councils Act 1861.